Trainz: Trainz Railway Simulator 2006

 Trainz Railway Simulator 2006 (known as Trainz Railroad Simulator 2006 in the USA), or TRS2006, was a transitional release, incorporating the stable Auran JET based TRS2004 GUI modules with only some graphics improvements, but introducing the data base manager Content Manager Plus (CMP) as a new core technology.
 ContentManager.exe (now called just CM) combines data base management, and secure FTP upload and download facilities and special user definable filters all in one integrated system.
 By defining a good filter, the user could 'selectively not see' the clutter of regional items in the Surveyor asset selection menus saving user time when world building.
 This important filtering feature was further improved in Trainz 2009, becoming far more powerful and easier to use.

 In addition to these improvements, several new routes were included, such as Hawes Junction (representing a small section of the Settle and Carlisle Railway and serving as a demo for TC3), Toronto Rail Lands 1954 (representing Toronto's sprawling railyard in 1954), and Marias Pass Approach (representing the BNSF Marias Pass line between Shelby, Montana and Cut Bank, Montana and serving as a demo for the full Marias Pass payware route).
 TRS2006 was published in September 2005, and the base release with its single service pack formed the core of the regional releases (most are joint ventures with 'Trainz Partners' combining payware content provider's products with the base Trainz software) over the next four years until the introduction of new technologies in TC3 and TRS2009.

+In 2006, SP1 for TRS2006 was released.
+It introduces several changes to Content Manager Plus alongside inclusion of the Monorail Project, a content pack that recreates the Walt Disney World Monorail System in Trainz.

+TRS2006 was the last ever version of Trainz to incorporate PaintShed.
+Instead of being a separately sold program, TRS2006 incorporated PaintShed within Content Manager Plus.
+Since the Trainz community had begun to sideline PaintShed in favor of third-party programs that directly edited texture files used in Trainz assets, Auran had quickly outmoded PaintShed after TRS2006.

 In Germany, it was published by Bluesky-Interactive, as ProTrain Perfect.

 Trainz Driver

-Trainz Driver (also known as Trainz Driver Edition (TDE) in the USA) is a version of Trainz Railroad Simulator 2006 released in 2005 lacking the Content Manager and Surveyor GUI world building module, having only the Driver and Railyard modules.
-Note this is precisely the formula utilized with the 2011-2016 release of iPhone and iPad based Trainz releases, as well as the new 'Driver 2016'.
+Trainz Driver (also known as Trainz: Driver Edition (TDE) in North America) is a version of Trainz Railroad Simulator 2006 released in 2006, lacking the Content Manager and Surveyor GUI world building module, having only the Driver and Railyard modules.
+Note this is precisely the formula utilized with the 2011-2016 release of iPhone and iPad-based Trainz releases, as well as the short-lived Trainz Driver 2016.